Metal on metal hip replacement

 If you have concerns or questions about your hip replacement, contact the surgeon/hospital who undertook the initial procedure.

-WE DO NOT PERFORM MOM HIP REPLACEMENTS
+I DO NOT CURRENTLY PERFORM MOM HIP REPLACEMENTS